Datasilk/Saber/README.md

 #### Windows Support
-Saber can be run from PowerShell with the following command `./Saber.exe`
+Saber can be run from PowerShell with the following command `./Saber.exe` from the release `App` folder

 #### Linux Support
-Saber can be run with the following command `./saber`
+Saber can be run with the following command `./saber` from the release `App` folder

 ----